google/WebFundamentals/src/content/en/updates/2017/06/credential-management-updates.md

 <aside class="warning">
   <strong>Warning:</strong>
-Because updates to the Credential Management API landed on Chrome 60 contains backward incompatibile changes, it's important that your implementation won't be triggered on older versions.
+Because updates to the Credential Management API landed on Chrome 60 contains backward incompatible changes, it's important that your implementation won't be triggered on older versions.
 (If you intentionally want to do so, checkout <a href="https://docs.google.com/document/d/154cO-0d5paDFfhN79GNdet1VeMUmELKhNv3YHvVSOh8/edit">this migration guide doc.</a>
 </aside>